briansage/supergiant.github.io/source/docs/community/contributing.md

   * Intelligently pick or squash your 30 commits into as few as possible, ideally 1.
   * Name that commit with 50 characters or less, and write a small blog style post about your changes.
   * `git checkout master && git pull && git checkout - && git rebase master`
   * You are now ready to submit a pull request.
-Github will actually turn your blog style commit message into the pull request itself.
+GitHub will actually turn your blog style commit message into the pull request itself.

 ## Dependencies